Reactive Client Routing

 Navigation State Coordination

-The router coordinates navigation through a carefully orchestrated process.
+The router coordinates navigation through a 7-phase execution pipeline:

 popstate

-- Handler Invocation - Executes only the final matched route handler with all inherited parameters
+- Handler Invocation - Only the final matched route handler executes

 History Management